• Skip to primary navigation

 • 5 guajillo chiles

-• 3 cloves garlic, peeled
+• 3 cloves garlic (peeled)

-• 1 cup sliced plantain (from about one yellow-to-black plantain)
+• 1 cup plantain (sliced, from about one yellow-to-black plantain (150g))

-• ½ cup pecan halves or pieces
+• ½ cup pecan halves or pieces (60g)

-• 2 oz. unsweetened baking chocolate
+• 2 oz unsweetened baking chocolate

-• 1 tbsp. fresh oregano leaves
+• 1 tablespoon fresh oregano leaves (or 1 teaspoon dried oregano)

-• 1 tsp. ground cumin
+• 1 teaspoon cumin (ground)

 Instructions